jghibiki/Byte-le-Royale-2018/README.md

 # Mini-MechMania-2017-2018
 Now with or without nuts.
+(Advertised as seen)